Jarred Bairstow

-Jarred Bairstow (born 5 November 1992) is an Australian professional basketball player who last played for the Brisbane Bullets of the National Basketball League (NBL).
-He played three seasons of college basketball in the United States for the Central Oklahoma Bronchos before returning to Australia and spending the 2016–17 season as a development player with his hometown Brisbane Bullets in the NBL.
+Jarred Bairstow (born 5 November 1992) is an Australian professional basketball player for the Brisbane Capitals of the NBL1 North.
+He played three seasons of college basketball in the United States for the Central Oklahoma Bronchos before returning to Australia and spending the 2016–17 season as a development player with his hometown Brisbane Bullets in the National Basketball League (NBL).
 Between 2020 and 2024, he played one season with the Perth Wildcats and three seasons with the Tasmania JackJumpers.
 He returned to the Bullets in 2024.

 Early life

 Bairstow was born Brisbane, Queensland.
 He attended Brisbane's Anglican Church Grammar School and grew up supporting the Brisbane Bullets in the NBL.
 Between 2010 and 2012, he played in the Queensland Basketball League (QBL) for the Brisbane Capitals.
 He was named the team's MVP for the 2012 season.

 College career

 In 2013, Bairstow moved to the United States to play college basketball for the Central Oklahoma Bronchos in the NCAA Division II.
 In his first season, he averaged 6.8 points and 5.4 rebounds in 11 games with nine starts.
 In the 2014–15 season, he averaged 4.9 points and 3.1 rebounds while playing in all 30 games with seven starts.
 In the 2015–16 season, he averaged 8.9 points and 4.5 rebounds in 30 games with 24 starts.
 He scored a career-high 24 points on 1 March 2016 against Central Missouri.